 The name Olden Polynice isn’t a household name when it comes to NBA players, but he had a successful 15-year career.
 Standing at 7 feet tall, any time he played the Pistons, he would match up against Laimbeer.

 To say Polynice wasn’t a fan of Laimbeer may be an understatement.
-Those feelings of animosity were ever so present in a preseason game ahead of the 1990-91 season.
-The outcome left one of the two wearing a mask for the foreseeable future.
+The animosity boiled over during a preseason game ahead of the 1990-91 season.
+The outcome left one of the two wearing a mask for the reminder of their playing days.

 “I broke Laimbeer’s face,” Polynice said on Byron Scott’s Fast Break.
 “Let me tell you something, I ain’t never received more cards and flowers before in my life.”